The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM: Introduction

-In our previous work, the SM-like Higgs mass and decay modes $h^0\rightarrow\gamma\gamma,WW^*,ZZ,f\bar f$ with $f=b,\tau$ in the NB-LSSM have been studied.
-In this work, we study the SM-like Higgs decays $h^0\rightarrow Z\gamma,VZ$ with $V$ representing a vector meson $(\phi,J/\psi,\Upsilon(1S),\rho^0,\omega)$.
-In the SM, the branching fraction of $h^0\rightarrow Z\gamma$ decay is expected to have a relatively small value of $(1.5\pm0.1)\times10^{-3}$ for the SM-like Higgs\cite{hZgSM1,hZgSM2}.
-There is no $h^0Z\gamma$ coupling at tree-level and the loop-induced $h^0Z\gamma$ coupling is an important way to explore NP\cite{hZgoneloop1,hZgoneloop2}.
-There are two types of decay topologies for processes $h^0\rightarrow VZ$\cite{hZV1,hZV2,hZV3,hZV4,hZV5}: one is the direct contributions in which the Higgs couples to the quarks forming the meson directly.
-Another is the indirect contributions in which the Higgs couples to an off-shell vector boson converted to the meson through a local matrix element.
-The indirect contributions resulting from the effective $h^0Z\gamma$ coupling can produce more NP contributions comparing to the direct contributions.
-So it is necessary to study the indirect contributions of the effective $h^0Z\gamma$ vertex.
-Besides, the QCD factorization approach is used to the processes $h^0\rightarrow VZ$\cite{QCDfactorization1,QCDfactorization2,QCDfactorization3,QCDfactorization4}.
+In our previous work, the SM-like Higgs mass and decay modes $h^0\rightarrow\gamma\gamma,WW^*,ZZ,f\bar f$ with $f=b,\tau$ in the NB-LSSM have been studied\cite{LFV Higgs decay}.
+In this work, we focus on the rare Higgs decays $h^0\rightarrow Z\gamma,VZ$, where $V$ denotes a vector meson $(\phi,J/\psi,\Upsilon(1S),\rho^0,\omega)$.
+In the SM, the branching fraction of the decay $h^0\rightarrow Z\gamma$ is expected to be relatively small, $(1.5\pm0.1)\times10^{-3}$, for the SM-like Higgs boson\cite{hZgSM1,hZgSM2}.
+Since there is no tree-level $h^0Z\gamma$ coupling, this process is loop-induced and thus provides a sensitive probe of NP effects\cite{hZgoneloop1,hZgoneloop2}.
+For the processes $h^0\rightarrow VZ$, there are two types of decay topologies\cite{hZV1,hZV2,hZV3,hZV4,hZV5}.
+One is the direct contribution, in which the Higgs boson couples directly to the quarks forming the vector meson.
+The other is the indirect contribution, in which the Higgs couples to an off-shell vector boson that subsequently hadronizes into the vector meson through a local matrix element.
+The indirect contributions, arising from the effective $h^0Z\gamma$ coupling, are generally more sensitive to NP effects than the direct contributions.
+Therefore, it is necessary to study the indirect contributions mediated by the effective $h^0Z\gamma$ vertex.
+In addition, the QCD factorization approach is employed to analyze the processes $h^0\rightarrow VZ$\cite{QCDfactorization1,QCDfactorization2,QCDfactorization3,QCDfactorization4}.